sky-music/sky-abc-python-transcriber/README.md

 3. Use QWERT, ASDFG, ZXCVB as the harp keyboard, and <kbd>(</kbd><kbd>)</kbd> for brackets.
-Spaces are also allowed but not working yet.
+Spaces are allowed.
 Type a line, and press Enter each time you want to start a new line.

 ![sky-python-transcriber-cli](https://github.com/t1-tracey/sky-python-transcriber/blob/master/images/sky-python-transcriber-cli.png)